-Here we rely on cutting-edge technology and processing methods to ensure our cocoa derivatives stand out – not only in quality, but also in flavor.
-During roasting, a number of modifications take place, which determine the flavor of the final cocoa products.
+Here we rely on cutting edge technology and processing methods to ensure our cocoa derivatives stand out – not only in quality, but also in flavor.
+During roasting, a number of modifications take place which determine the flavor of the final cocoa products.

 After cleaning, whole beans are roasted in three different temperature zones to achieve the desired flavor profile.
 During this roasting process, the shell becomes brittle and can much easier be removed, minimizing the chance of contamination and introduction of off-flavors from the shell.

 The initial grinding turns the cocoa nibs into liquor, which is then sterilized and/or alkalized in a mixer under vacuum in the presence of water.
-Because all our products are organic, we only use potassium carbonate as an alkalizing agent.
+As all of our products are organic, we only use potassium carbonate as an alkalizing agent.
 Further grinding finalizes the liquor for shipment in bulk or blocks for the chocolate industry.
 Alternatively, the liquor can be pressed until the remaining fat content is 10–12% or 20–22%.
-Low or high-fat cocoa powders as well as natural or deodorized cocoa butter are the resulting products.”
+Low or high-fat cocoa powders as well as natural or deodorized cocoa butter are the resulting products.

-Whole-bean roasting distinguishes Crown of Holland from the traditional cocoa processing industry because we are able to combine its roasting parameters with bean origin offering customers a vast range of different flavour profiles or even tailor-made products.
+Whole-bean roasting distinguishes Crown of Holland from the traditional cocoa processing industry because we are able to combine its roasting parameters with bean origin offering customers a vast range of different flavor profiles or even tailor-made products.

-Take a peak at our equipment here.
+Take a look at our equipment here.